 Unfortunately for those who suffer from them, migraines are a debilitating problem in the USA.
-Every 10 seconds, someone goes to the emergency room for migraine pain.
+Every 10 seconds, someone goes to the emergency room for head pain.
 Women are affected 3 times more than men.
-It is estimated that out of every 4 households, 1 of them have someone who gets migraines.
+It is estimated that out of every 4 households, 1 of them have someone who gets head pain.

 They are a challenge not only for sufferers but also for healthcare providers.
-Most treatments available focus on relieving the symptoms rather than what may be at the root of a migraine.
-One fact that is known is that people who get migraines have a sensitivity to overstimulation of the brain and nearby nerves.
+Most relief care available focus on relieving the symptoms rather than what may be at the root of a migraine.
+One fact that is known is that people who get head pain have a sensitivity to overstimulation of the brain and nearby nerves.

 To learn more about the connection between head and neck injuries and migraines download our complimentary e-book Natural and Drug-Free Ways to End Your Migraines by clicking the image below.